Collecting content from clients is one of the biggest bottlenecks in the web design process.

 In Content Snare, we’ve tried to make it as easy as possible by including wireframes, templates, copywriting guides and reminder emails.
 That way, most of the set up time is taken away.
 That said, we still recommend modifying templates and emails to fit your process and language.

-To try Content Snare for your website projects, click here to get a free trial account.
+To try Content Snare for your website projects or to receive files from clients, click here to get a free trial account.